TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 Check out this 1-hour Orientation to the Curriculum video: https://www.youtube.com/watch?v=UHgA_7x6-Qo

 # Python Versions (2 vs 3)
 Python is an evolving language.
-Python 3 is major upgrade to the language, released in 2010.
+Python 3 is a major upgrade to the language, released in 2010.
 There is a lot of existing software written under Python 2 and there is resistance to upgrading to Python 3 due to code breakage and cost.
 Just as a car part from a 10 year old model car will probably not fit a new model of the same car, Python 2 code probably would not run in a Python 3 environment.
 In Python 3 there are new features, significant upgrades "underneath" which makes the code run better and/or faster as well as no longer supporting (deprecating) some Python 2 capabilities.
-When looking at Python code, be careful to note whether it is Python2 or Pynton3.
+When looking at Python code, be careful to note whether it is Python 2 or Python 3.

 **This class will use Python 3.**